nielsenlabmbi/Spike/README.md

    - compute PSTH for a unit
    - uses the data computed from SUTrialData
    - note: the same funciton can be used for MUThresh data as well by supplying the data for a channel rather than a single unit (as provided by MUTrialData)

+## Partial spike sorting pipeline (for long files)
+1) sortGUI
+   - First sort using less than 100% of jobs, making sure by clicking refreshjobs that the sorting is representative.
+   - Also assign categories to all units.
+   - This results in the creation of a partSpkSort and partSortHist file.

+2) applySortFast
+   - apply partSortHist to each spkinfo job file
+   - can be run in a parfor loop
+   - creates spkSortP structure with fields unitid, spktimes, detCh, detChSort and info *Output: SpikeFiles\filename_jID_pX_spkSort.mat; updates to _id.mat file (local and on Z if selected)*

+3) mergeSort
+   - merge the individual job spkSort files
+   - creates spkSort structure containing the fields unitid, spktimes, detCh, detChSort, unitinfo, spkProps, info
+   - note that spkProps (waveform info) is copied from the partSpkSort file and therefore only reflects properties of that random sample of spikes
+   - unit categories are copied form the partSpkSort file as well (as set in the sortGui); SU that now have ISI violations are downgraded to MU in this process
+   *Output: SpikeFiles\filename__pX_spkSort.mat; updates to _id.mat file (local and on Z if selected)*

 ## Processing of multi-unit data